Sparse Matrix Inversion with Scaled Lasso: Matrix inversion via scaled Lasso

-Sun and Zhang (2011) provided an iterative algorithm to compute the scaled Lasso estimator (\ref{joint-min}).
+An iterative algorithm has been provided by \cite{SunZ11} to compute the scaled Lasso estimator (\ref{joint-min}).
 We rewrite the algorithm in the form of matrices.
-For each $j\in \{1,\dots,p\}$, the Lasso path is given by the estimates $\hbbeta_{-j,j}(\lam)$ satisfying the following KKT conditions, for all $k\neq j$, \bel{KKT}
+For each $j\in \{1,\dots,p\}$, the Lasso path is given by the estimates $\hbbeta_{-j,j}(\lam)$ satisfying the following Karush-Kuhn-Tucker conditions: for all $k\neq j$, \bel{KKT}